cosmos/sdk-tutorials/interchain-exchange/tutorial/02-app-init.md

 - `amountDenom`, which will represent which token will be sold and in which quantity
 - `priceDenom` what price you are selling your token

+The flag `--indexed` flag creates an "indexed type".
+Without this flag, a type is implemented like a list with new items appended.
+Indexed types act like key-value stores.

-The flag `--indexed` adds an index to the transaction, the `--module ibcdex` adds this transaction to the `ibcdex` module.
+The `--module ibcdex` flag specifies that the type should be scaffolded in the `ibcdex` module.

 ## Create the IBC Packets